 In the conclusion of "Captain Johnno," the youngster plans to run away to avoid being sent to a special school.
 Frank: John Waters.
 Tony: Joe Petruzzi.
 Kathleen: Michele Fawdon.
 Mr. O'Connor: Peter Healy.

-"Miracle Down Under," Part 1 of two.
-An Australian boy mistakes an old miner for Father Christmas.
+In 1890s Australia, a boy and his family need a "Miracle Down Under" to save their sheep ranch.
+The boy's hopes are raised when he mistakes an old miner for Father Christmas.
 Elizabeth: Dee Wallace Stone.
 Patrick: John Waters.
 Sarah: Nadine Garner.
 Max: Charles Tingwell.

 Megan Follows is "Anne of Green Gables" in this dramatization of Lucy Maud Montgomery's classic.
 Marilla Cuthbert (Colleen Dewhurst) and her brother Matthew (Richard Farnsworth) decide to adopt an orphan boy to help with chores, but instead receive Anne---a redheaded girl with a vivid imagination.
 Rachel Lynde: Patricia Hamilton.
 Mrs. Hammond: Jayne Eastwood.

 “Buster's World,” a Danish program about a boy (Mads Bugge Andersen) who fancies himself a magician, but is considered by most to be a troublemaker.
 Ingeborg: Katarina Stenbeck.
 Joanna: Signe Dahl Madsen.
 Mother: Katia Miehe-Renard.